justincbagley/piranha/README.md

 **Figure 2**

-## Getting Started
+## GETTING STARTED

 ### Dependencies

 PIrANHA, and especially the MAGNET package within PIrANHA, relies on several software dependencies.
-These dependencies are described in some detail in README files for different scripts or packages; howere, here I provide a full list of them, with asterisk marks preceding those already included in the MAGNET distribution:
+These dependencies are described in some detail in README files for different scripts or packages; however, here I provide a full list of them, with asterisk marks preceding those already included in the MAGNET subdirectory of the current release:

 - PartitionFinder
 - BEAST v1.8.3 and v2.4.2
 	* default BEAST packages required
 - ExaBayes
-- RAxML, installed and running on remote supercomputer (available at: http://sco.h-its.org/exelixis/web/software/raxml/index.html).
+- RAxML, installed and running on local machine and/or remote supercomputer (available at: http://sco.h-its.org/exelixis/web/software/raxml/index.html).
 - Perl (available at: https://www.perl.org/get.html).
 - \*Nayoki Takebayashi's file conversion Perl scripts (available at: http://raven.iab.alaska.edu/~ntakebay/teaching/programming/perl-scripts/perl-scripts.html).
 - Python (available at: https://www.python.org/downloads/).